Vijayabā Kollaya: Background

-Once Vijayabahu was raised to the throne as King Vijayabahu VII, he married another princess of Kirawelle.
-She brought with her a boy named Deva Rajasinghe whom Vijayabahu adopted.
-Later King Vijayabahu VII plotted with two of his courtiers, Kandure Bandara and Ekanayake Mudali, in order to make Deva Rajasinghe his heir.
-The three princes discover the plot and with the assistance of the priests, fled from the capital (Sri Jayawardenapura Kotte) and remained hidden in Borales Migomuwa (Boralesgamuwa in Salpiti Korale).
-Whilst the two elder princes remained under the care of the Patabenda of Yapa Patuna, prince Mayadunne made his way to the Kingdom of Kandy ruled by King Jayavira whose queen was Mayadunne’s cousin.
-With her help, Mayadunne managed to secure the assistance of King Jayavira who provided Mayadunne the army of Four Korale.
+Once Vijayabahu was crowned as King Vijayabahu VI, he married another princess of Kirawelle.
+She brought with her a boy named Deva Rajasinghe whom Vijayabahu VI adopted.
+Later, the king plotted with two of his courtiers, Kandure Bandara and Ekanayake Mudali to make Deva Rajasinghe his heir.
+The three princes discovered the plot and with the assistance of the priests, fled from the capital, Sri Jayawardenapura Kotte, and remained hidden in Borales Migomuwa (Boralesgamuwa in Salpiti Korale).
+While the two elder princes remained under the care of the Patabenda of Yapa Patuna, prince Mayadunne journeyed to the Kingdom of Kandy where King Jayavira ruled and his queen was Mayadunne’s cousin.
+With her help, Mayadunne secured the support of King Jayavira who provided Mayadunne the army of Four Korale.

 Marching down, Mayadunne ravaged Pitigal Korale and camped closed to Kelaniya in the vicinity of Sri Jarawardenapura Kotte.
 He was joined by his two brothers and together made preparations for war.
-Meanwhile part of King Vijayabahu VII’s army was in favor of the princes and declared “we will not fight against the royal princes”.
+Meanwhile, part of King Vijayabahu VII’s army was in favor of the princes and declared “we will not fight against the royal princes”.
 As a result, the King was forced to sue for peace and the princes insisted that, the two ministers who were involved with the plot were to be handed over for punishment.
 Kandure Bandara was flogged to death by their orders but Ekanayake Mudali managed to seek sanctuary with the priests.